3D ToursFeatured

 Yes, video can be used to create a Gaussian splat when the capture has enough overlap, stable motion, and usable detail.
 Strong results usually come from a slow path through the scene, not a fast handheld walkthrough.

-The bigger question is what happens after the splat is generated.
 A raw 3DGS scene may look impressive, but most clients need a link they can share, a starting view that makes sense, guided stops, hotspots, and a way to know whether people actually used the tour.

 That is where Real Horizons fits.
 Spatial Studio can generate high-quality Gaussian splats in the cloud from phone video, 360 footage, drone media, DSLR/photo sets, or mixed captures, then turn those splats into browser-based tours with waypoints, labels, embeds, CTAs, and analytics.